 I learnt that the fishing stations in Gotland originated in the 18th century, when the island’s farmers would turn their hands to fishing twice a year.
 For a few weeks in spring and autumn they would take up residence in the huts.
 From here they would set out to the Baltic to catch large amounts of herring and other fish which they then salted for use in the coming months.

 Over time the fishing industry became less important than agriculture.
 By the 19th century most farmers had stopped their fishing activities.
 Just a few became full time fishermen, mainly catching salmon.
 It is hard to imagine the fishermen and their families living in these tiny one-room huts, but for a while Gnisvärd became a permanent settlement.
 It even acquired a small chapel in 1839.
 Once a week a priest would arrive in the village and stay overnight in one of the huts so that he could hold a service the following morning.

 There is no serious fishing done here any more: just two trawlers now supply all of Gotland’s fish.
 Gnisvärd has reverted to its status as a temporary community, mostly used by weekend anglers.
 The huts are all privately owned and there are strict rules about their occupancy.
 No-one (apart from the permanent caretaker) may stay for more than one or two nights at a time, and holiday lets are not permitted.
 This helps to preserve the character of the fishing village, which is popular with bird watchers and other visitors who enjoy the peaceful atmosphere.

 Gotland’s Other Fishing Stations

-We stopped to look at the tiny chapel at Kovik.
+I stopped to look at the tiny chapel at Kovik.
 There was no graveyard: this chapel was built as a place for private meditation and for the remembrance of fishermen who had been lost at sea.
-But we noticed the confetti on the ground, a reminder that, whether temporary or permanent, the community lives on.
+But I noted the confetti on the ground, a reminder that, whether temporary or permanent, the community lives on.